BMS(Hons), MMS, CA | Ngāti Whakaue, Ngāti Maniapoto

 DipHosp | Ngāpuhi

 Rikki-Lee joined the GHA team in 2018.
-Rikki-Lee grew up in Queenstown and completed her International Diploma in Hospitality Management and Tourism before moving to Australia where she worked as an Executive Assistant at Chartered Accounting firm, KordaMentha.
+Rikki-Lee grew up in Queenstown and completed her International Diploma in Hospitality Management and Tourism before moving to Perth where she worked as an Executive Assistant at Chartered Accounting firm, KordaMentha.
 Rikki-Lee moved to Rotorua to be closer to her whānau and brings with her international experience.
 She has an interest in the Māori Business Sector and continues to enhance her knowledge of tikanga and te reo Māori.

 Personal Assistant to the Partners

-Personal Assistant to the Accounting Manager
+Personal Assistant to the Accounting Managers

 Share Registry Administrator